Kanak2199/StockMarket-Kafka-Project/README.md

 1. Setup Kafka on AWS EC2
 Launch an EC2 instance and install Kafka.
 Configure Kafka topics for stock market data streaming.

-2. Run the Producer and consumer in Jupyter Notebook
+2. Run the Producer and consumer in Jupyter Notebook.

 3. Configure AWS Glue & Athena
 Create an AWS Glue Crawler to catalog data in S3.
 Use Amazon Athena to run SQL queries on the data.